Rajesh1505/daily_coding/README.md

 # everyday_coding
-In this repo i will push daily one programme related to data science
+In this repo I am writing daily one programme related to data science